civboot/fngi/notes/spore.md

 There is no alignment requirements on Imediate values following IMM instructions.
-For constants (on memory load), there is alignment requirements, but all values of the same type must be packed together in their respective sectors.
+For constants (on memory load), there is alignment requirements, but all values of the same type must be packed together in their respective module blocks.
 The header of a binary spore8 file contains the big/little endianness setting for the binary.
-It also contains offsets for all of the global values in each sector, which must be broken into data type sections.
+It also contains offsets for all of the global values in each module, which must be broken into data type sections.
 It looks like this (all numbers are hex, `//` means a comment).

 ```
 // Constant Header Section
-0000 // sector number
+0000 // module number
 0100 // offset for beginning of 32bit values
 0200 // offset for end of 32bit values, beginning of 16bit values
 0332 // end of 16bit values
-0001 // next sector number
+0001 // next module number
 // ...
 ```